gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/routines.md

-While regular exercise is fundamental, achieving optimal health and strength also necessitates attention to nutrition, which is just as vital as your consistent calisthenics sessions.
+While regular exercise is fundamental, achieving optimal health and strength also necessitates attention to nutrition, which is just as vital as your consistent Calisthenics sessions.

-### Heathy Nutrition
+### Healthy Nutrition

-Beyond calisthenics, a healthy approach to eating is equally crucial.
+Beyond Calisthenics, a healthy approach to eating is equally crucial.
 While nutrition is a vast subject that can feel overwhelming, **the single most impactful change you can make is to reduce your sugar consumption.** I highly recommend the book